likenneth/othello_world/README.md

 Replicating [neuroscope](https://neuroscope.io) for OthelloGPT MLP neurons.
 Main challenges:

+- [x] Get OthelloGPT to work
+- [x] Get template files and HTML to work
+- [ ] Find out how to find the most activating dataset examples
 - [ ] Figure out a good way to represent MLP neurons
 - [ ] Figure out a good way to differentiate polysemantic neurons from monosemantic neurons
 - [ ] Show a neuron's most activating examples